edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 The Message Bus abstraction allows for multiple subscriptions, so an Application Service could specify to receive data from multiple specific device profiles or devices by creating multiple subscriptions. i.e.  `edgex/Events/Random-Integer-Device/#` and  `edgex/Events/Random-Boolean-Device/#`.
 Currently the App SDK only allows for a single subscription topic to be configured, but that could easily be expanded to handle a list of subscriptions.
 See [Configuration](#configuration) section below for details.

 Core Data's existing publishing of Events would also need to be changed to use this new topic schema.
 One challenge with this is Core Data doesn't currently know the `DeviceProfileName` or `DeviceName` when it receives a CBOR encoded event.
 This is because it doesn't decode the Event until after it has published it to the Message Bus.
-The V2 API could be enhanced to require the `DeviceProfileName` and `DeviceName` be added to the HTTP header when content type is CBOR.
+The V2 API will be enhanced to change the AddEvent endpoint from `/event` to `/event/{profile}/{device}` so that `DeviceProfileName` and `DeviceName` are always know no matter how the request is encoded.

 This new topic approach will be enabled via each publisher's `PublishTopic` having the placeholder(s) for the `DeviceProfileName` and `DeviceName` which get replaced with the actual  `DeviceProfileName` and `DeviceName`.